Socialize with us

 So what is the solution?
 It is recommended by most chimney sweeps to get your chimney cleaned and inspected by a professional at least once a year, getting it cleaned helps clear away any creosote and dirt allowing it to work properly.
 Using wet wood or softwood also causes your chimney to build up with creosote very quickly so avoid them and only burn seasoned dry hardwood.

-- IMPORTANT WOOD STOVE HEARTH PAD REQUIREMENTS YOU NEED TO KNOW
+- WHAT IS AN UNCERTIFIED WOOD STOVE?
+5 THINGS YOU NEED TO KNOW

 With chimney fires, most people know that they have had one because when it happens it sounds like a freight train going through your house and is very scary to live through, but sometimes people don’t know they had a chimney fire till their local chimney sweep comes for your annual cleaning and finds debris and residue from a chimney fire.